CrystallineOrg/SymmetricTightBinding.jl/docs/devdocs.md

 Since we have $\{\Delta_{b \to a}\}$, we can just do $R\{\Delta_{b\to a}\}$ with $g=\{R|
 \mathbf{v}\}$ and find the permutations.
 Those permutations will be exactly the ones we are looking for.

+## Methodology on how to write a symbolic Hamiltonian in Julia

+Let us consider a term in a general Hamiltonian which describes the hopping term between two EBRs.
+For the sake of simplicity let us call them $(\mathbf{q}_1|A)$ and
+$(\mathbf{q}_2|B)$, where $\mathbf{q}_i$ represent a certain WP in the SG and $A$ and $B$ are two site-symmetry irreps of any dimension.

+The first step we need to do is to find all the possible hopping distances that can be found between this two EBRs.
+Obviously that set will be infinite so we need to impose a particular cutoff.
+As explained above, we will impose it by constraining the hopping terms to a particular set of lattice translations (and obviously theirs symmetry partners).